 • Save

-Showh Lake from the Ancient Cedars Trail.
+Showh Lakes from Ancient Cedars Trail near Whistler, BC.

-About Ancient Cedars Trail
+About Ancient Cedars Trail — Easy Hike Near Whistler

-Ancient Cedars Trial hike in BC
+Ancient Cedars Trail hike in BC

 • Save

-Location: Near Whistler, BC
+Location: Near Whistler, British Columbia, Canada

-Distance: 5 km loop
+Distance: 5 km lollipop (out and back w/ loop at the end)

 Difficulty: Easy to moderate